-All courses that your son or daughter study will lead towards a recognised qualification, details of which can be found throughout this booklet.
+All of the courses that your child studies will lead towards a recognised qualification, details of which can be found throughout this booklet.

 GCSEs

 GCSE stands for General Certificate of Secondary Education and is the main qualification taken by 14-16 year-olds.
 GCSEs are assessed mainly through written exams, although in some subjects there are also some elements of controlled assessment and controlled tasks.
 Details of how each course is assessed is given in the individual subject information.